Lutetium aluminium garnet: Synthesis

 Lutetium aluminum garnet is an artificial crystal that can be grown using a technique developed approximately a century ago, the Czochralski growth process.
 This method allows for the formation of single-crystal cylinders of various scintillators.
 The method is utilized for the growth of semiconductors, oxides, fluorides, and halide crystals in addition to metal crystals.

-The growth process of LuAG is relatively simple due to its crystallographic structure and physiochemical properties.
-However, due to the thermal stability of the materials, this growth requires an apparatus that can manage a high power supply and temperatures of up to 2500 ˚C.
+LuAG's growth process is relatively simple due to its crystallographic structure and physiochemical properties.
+Because of the materials' thermal stability, it requires an apparatus to manage a high power supply and temperatures of up to 2500 ˚C.

 Hydrothermal growth of garnets has been recorded since the 1960s and has now been demonstrated for LuAG as an alternative technique to the traditional melt method employed in the past.
 This method enables crystals to be grown at lower temperatures, limiting the thermally induced defects which result in expanses of optically useless crystal.

 This method was employed without the use of LuAG seed on account of its unavailability and cost.
 Instead, the growth was performed using yttrium aluminium garnet crystals with a minimal lattice mismatch of 0.6%.
 The growth was done using powdered lutetium(III) oxide and crushed sapphire feedstock with 2M potassium bicarbonate mineralizer with a thermal gradient of 610 - 640 ˚C.